reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 <img src="appendix/example_2_graph_7.webp" width="450" alt="alt text">

-When President Clinton was directly questioned about his relationship with Monica Lewinsky, anomalies were detected in his facial expressions, suggesting discomfort or deception.

 ## Limitations

 - **Evaluation Challenges**: Since this is an unsupervised method, there is no labeled data to compare against.
 This makes it difficult to quantitatively evaluate the accuracy or effectiveness of the anomaly detection.